monsoonmaelstrom/book2/book2.md

 “Yes.
 I *like* being magically connected to you.”
 He releases my hand letting his fingers trail along it as he does so before walking back inside.

-I stand on the balcony alone not sure what to make of any of that until Alex finally comes out.
+I stand on the balcony alone, unsure what to make of any of that until Alex finally comes out.

 “What was all that about?”